Frequently Asked Questions...

-Yes, we will gladly sit down with you and consult with you about your case/issues and charge you for our time and advice either on a hourly basis, or some other flat-fee arrangement.
+Yes, we will gladly sit down and consult with you about your case/issues and charge you for our time and advice either on a hourly basis or some other flat-fee arrangement.
 Once we have set up a file and established an attorney-client relationship, we will be available to you to consult with you on an as-needed basis.
 Thereafter, any time that you would like us to appear in your case, we would require a further discussion about arranging and paying an advance fee deposit.

 I received a speeding ticket or other traffic infraction, how can you help me?

 Our firm represents clients charged with speeding tickets and all types of other infractions.
 The most common moving infractions are speeding violations or driving too fast for conditions.
 We also represent clients who receive non-moving infractions.
 Some common examples of these types of violations include: over-weight limit violations for commercial truck drivers, failure to wear a seat belt, no insurance (or proof of insurance), and negligent driving.
 Whether your infraction is a moving or non-moving violation, our attorneys provide creative solutions and trial tactics for you to avoid a potential increase in your car insurance rates or a negative impact on your driving record.

 I was charged with Driving Under the Influence (DUI), what should I expect and how can you help me?